 Chiropractors in North America have one of the most competitive environments when it comes to Search Engine Marketing.
 Many Chiropractors prefer to target locally, and thus find themselves in competition with the other practitioners in the area.
-For Search Engine Marketing (SEM), Google AdWords is the preferred platform for Chiropractors to do search ads – the ones that appear at the top of search results.
+For Search Engine Marketing (SEM), Google Ads is the preferred platform for Chiropractors to do search ads – the ones that appear at the top of search results.

 The Chiro industry is unique in that only a small percentage have adopted online marketing into their budget, however it’s quickly becoming a primary source of clients for those who have embraced it.
 This indicates there is likely tremendous return on investment.
 Still being a fairly young strategy, there is still an opportunity for a competitive advantage over those who have not taken up online marketing strategies.

 Through AdLuge, we have been able to use industry average data to help Chiropractors understand what should be expected out of paid search campaigns.

 The below data represents averages for 13 Chiropractor offices that currently use the AdLuge Marketing Intelligence tool.

 The following article outlines the average Google Ads paid search metrics from November, 2013.
 This data has been compared to paid search account data from August, four months earlier.

 Although many variables can affect each Chiropractors efforts, this information is valuable in helping the chiro industry evaluate the performance of their Google Ads campaigns.
 Comparing your performance to competitors and others within your industry throughout North America can help determine whether there is need for improvement in your strategy.